Generic Name: Ampicillin sodium

 The possibility of superinfections with mycotic organisms or bacterial pathogens should be kept in mind during therapy.
 In such cases, discontinue the drug and substitute appropriate treatment.

-Information for Patients: Patients should be counseled that antibacterial drugs including Ampicillin should only be used to treat bacterial infections.
+Patients should be counseled that antibacterial drugs including Ampicillin for Injection, USP should only be used to treat bacterial infections.
 They do not treat viral infections (e.g., the common cold).
-When Ampicillin is prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
-Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by Ampicillin or other antibacterial drugs in the future.
+When Ampicillin for Injection, USP is prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
+Skipping doses or not completing the full course of therapy may: (1) decrease the effectiveness of the immediate treatment, and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by Ampicillin for Injection, USP or other antibacterial drugs in the future.

-Laboratory Tests: As with any potent drug, periodic assessment of organ system function, including renal, hepatic and hematopoietic, should be made during prolonged therapy.
+As with any potent drug, periodic assessment of organ system function, including renal, hepatic, and hematopoietic, should be made during prolonged therapy.

 Transient elevation of serum transaminase has been observed following administration of Ampicillin.
 The significance of this finding is not known.

-Pediatric Use: Guidelines for the administration of these drugs to children are presented in DOSAGE AND ADMINISTRATION.
+Guidelines for the administration of these drugs to children, including neonates are presented in DOSAGE AND ADMINISTRATION section.

 The following adverse reactions have been reported as associated with the use of Ampicillin: